May 28, 2013

 I'm Brijesh (from आमची Mumbai, India) and this is one way of putting my creativity on the web.

-I understand and see 'Life' acomplex micro-organism.
+I understand and see 'Life' as a complex micro-organism.
 The more you try to dwell deep into its structural intricacies, you find it has changed its DNA in total.

 Someone rightly said that "Life is not about how you survive the storm, but how you dance in the Rain".
 Life throws out challenges in some way or the other.
 We fall, we struggle, betrayal, treachery, infedielity, can worn us out.
 But, it also show us way's to move, to fight, to suceed, to truimph and to trust - in ourselves.
 It forces us to look within ourselves to search our identity.
 It challenges us to believe what we are born to be.